You can shape the future of healthcare

 Paramedics doing a simulation

-Program implementation and reach
+Program history, delivery, implementation and reach

 The P.A.R.T.Y.
 Program was first established in Sunnybrook Hospital, Toronto, Canada in 1986 and has been successfully implemented by staff at more than 100 sites around the world.